 When selecting your courses from UCD, you should be aware of some differences in terminology.
 In Ireland, the word for class or course is called a module.
 Major and Minor indications refer to full degree requirements, not to visiting student course selection.
 Certain departments require lectures, referred to as Cores, or seminars, referred to as Options.

 Students enrolling in classes at UCD must take at least four courses within their chosen primary college (for example, Business, Arts, Engineering, etc).
 One or two additional courses may be selected from outside your primary college.
+Please note that course levels 1-3 are available to study abroad students; however, level 4 is a master's level and not an option to you.

 In addition to your proposed list of 6-10 courses, we recommend that you choose a series of alternate courses.
 Your first choice selections may not be available due to scheduling changes, time conflicts, prerequisites or cancellations.